 - Don’t forget to check the weather.
 Some famous beach destinations are not as warm as you might expect.
 We went to Cape Cod in June and it was not warm enough to go in the water.
 And beaches on the west coast of the USA are totally different than the east coast or gulf.

 - Don’t forget to leave no trace…if there are no trashcans please take your trash with you.

 - Don’t forget to read the warnings posted- often there are jellyfish, rip currents, rough water, or other things to note before you settle in for the day.

 Any Beach Day is a Good Day

 You’re ready!!
 Go soak up that Vitamin Sea!

 - Martha’s Vineyard, Massachusetts

 Where is your favorite beach destination?

 Do you feel ready for your beach day?
 And beach essentials I’ve forgotten?
+What do you think are the most important things to take to the beach?
 Let me know in the comments below!